AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-invoice.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 8.
 Create an invoice
-subtitle: Order processing tutorial
-return_to:
-  title: REST tutorials
-  url: rest/tutorials/index.html
-menu_order: 8
-level3_subgroup: order-tutorial
-redirect_from:
-  - /guides/v2.3/get-started/order-tutorial/order-create-invoice.html
-functional_areas:
-  - Integration
-  - Orders
-  - Sales
+description: In this step of the tutorial you will create an invoice
 ---

 # Step 8.
 Create an invoice

 You create an [invoice](https://glossary.magento.com/invoice) after you receive payment for an order.
 In this example, the order was paid offline via a bank transfer.
 Therefore, you must tell Magento that payment for the order has been captured.

-### Capture payment {#capture-payment}
+### Capture payment

 This example creates a full invoice.
 You can create a partial invoice by adding to the payload an array of items to be invoiced.